 - irregular or unusually fast heartbeat (especially with fever and increased sweating).

-- Contact your doctor IMMEDIATELY if you develop symptoms of high blood sugar such as increased thirst, increased urination, or vision changes.
+- symptoms of high blood sugar: such as increased thirst, increased urination, or vision changes.
 Keep all lab appointments.

-- This medicine may cause DROWSINESS or DIZZINESS, or lightheadedness.
-DO NOT drive, operate machinery, or do anything else that could be dangerous until you know how you react to this medicine.
+- This medicine may cause drowsiness, dizziness or lightheadedness.
+Do not drive, operate machinery, or do anything else that could be dangerous until you know how you react to this medicine.

 - Alcoholic beverages can increase the effects of this medicine and should be avoided.

 - This medicine may reduce sweating.
 Do not become overheated in hot weather, during exercise, or during other activities since risk of heatstroke may be increased.
 Drink plenty of fluids.

 - This medicine may increase your risk of getting diabetes or increase blood sugar levels.
 High blood sugar levels can cause serious problems if left untreated.
 Your healthcare provider can give you more information on this.

 - For an overdose, seek medical attention immediately.
 For non-emergencies, contact your local or regional poison control center at 1-800-222-1222.

 Before taking any new medicine, either prescription or over-the-counter, check with your doctor or pharmacist.
 This includes supplements and herbal products.